rust-lang/rust/doc/tutorial.md

 the whole language, though not with the depth and precision of the [language reference](rust.html).

+## Language Overview

+Rust is a systems programming language with a focus on type safety, memory safety, and performance.
+It is intended for writing large, high performance applications while preventing several classes of errors commonly found in languages like C++.
+Rust has a sophisticated memory model that enables many of the efficient data structures used in C while disallowing invalid memory access that would otherwise cause segmentation faults.
+Like other systems languages it is statically typed and compiled ahead of time.

+As a multi-paradigm language it has strong support for writing code in procedural, functional and object-oriented styles.
+Some of it's nice high-level features include:

+* Pattern matching and algebraic data types (enums) - common in functional languages, pattern matching on ADTs provides a compact and expressive way to encode program logic
+* Task-based concurrency - Rust uses lightweight tasks that do not share memory
+* Higher-order functions - Closures in Rust are very powerful and used pervasively
+* Polymorphism - Rust's type system features a unique combination of Java-style interfaces and Haskell-style typeclasses
+* Generics - Functions and types can be parameterized over generic types with optional type constraints

 ## First Impressions

 As a curly-brace language in the tradition of C, C++, and JavaScript,